nakulcr7/machiavel/README.md

 (WIP)

-Machiavel generates music collages/sample mixes (plunderphonic song sketches) by analyzing a directory of audio files (mp3, wav, aif) and randomly select a song to build a mix around.
+Machiavel generates music collages/sample mixes (plunderphonic song sketches) by analyzing a directory of audio files (flac) and randomly select a song to build a mix around using Markov Chains.
 It will then pick out other appropriate songs from that directory - tempo-stretching and pitch-shifting them as needed - to slice into samples, which it then assembles into a multi-track mix.

 The quality of the output depends a lot on your own taste in curating the library Machiavel samples from.
 If you have a directory of songs that seem like they'll fit together, Machiavel will do pretty well.
 If you have a bunch of random tracks, you might get something nice too.

-These mix sketches are meant for high-scale automated ideation and not a substitute for human editing ;)
+These mix sketches are meant for high-scale automated ideation and not a substitute for human editing!

+Example [track](https://soundcloud.com/nakul-cr/machiavel-random-access-memories-mix).
+Generated using five tracks from Daft Punk's Random Access Memories.

 ## Setup